kiruthivarma/Upskill/README.md

-# Rise-Up
+# Notes
-A repo to store my self-learning notes &amp; materials...
+A repo to store my self-learning notes & materials...

+Things to advance:-
+	1. Python
+	2. Bash
+	3. Flutter